yannikashoqa/Move_Agent/README.md

 - "USE_PROXY" : Values are true or false.
 Set to false if not using a proxy to get to the internet.
 - "PROXY_SERVER" : Your Proxy IP address
 - "PROXY_PORT" : Your Proxy Port
+- "LOG_FILE" : Path to logfile on local machine or network share.
+For example use / for network shares: "//SERVER/SHAREEDFOLDER/Move_Agent.log"